waldenwang9966/Pod4_repo/David/spotify_challenge.md

 What changes would you make to the modeling of genre data if we could assign more than one genre to a song?

+You can create a seperate ID for the different genres of the song

 | 6   | Hey JTC            | 2        | 5       | 2       |

 | 6   | Hey JTC            | 2        | 5       | 1       |

+Or, better yet, create a many-to-many table.

 ### SongGenre